Kondo $s$-$d$ exchange in the CuO$_2$ plane as the long sought interaction determining $T_c$ in cuprates: Methods. Kondo - exchange interaction and LCAO method incorporated in the BCS theory

 \subsection{Main results of BCS scheme applied to anisotropic gap superconductors}

-By averaging the square of the gap anisotropy function along the Fermi contour $\langle \chi^2\rangle$, we can calculate the pairing energy $V_0$ and the dimensionless BCS coupling constant $\lambda$.
-Additionally, the appropriately introduced $\chi_\mathrm{av}$ and rescaled gap anisotropy $\tilde\chi_\mathbf{p}$ alleviate the analysis of $2\Delta_\mathrm{max}/T_c$ ratio.
+By averaging the square of the gap anisotropy function along the Fermi contour $\langle \chi^2\rangle$, we calculate the pairing energy $V_0$ and the dimensionless BCS coupling constant $\lambda$.
+Additionally, the appropriately introduced $\chi_\mathrm{av}$ and rescaled gap anisotropy $\tilde\chi_\mathbf{p}$ alleviates the analysis of $2\Delta_\mathrm{max}/T_c$ ratio.
 The analysis of the BCS anisotropic gap \Eqref{BCS_gap_equation_} gives

-In such a way, with the so defined dimensionless coupling constant for Kondo interaction $\lambda$, we have re-derived the well-known BCS relation between the coupling constant and critical temperature.
-For comparison we reproduce the well-known BCS relation for isotropic superconductors equation \cite[Eq.~(40.4)]{LL9} and \cite[Eq.~(34.23)]{AbrGorDzya} \be T_c=\gamma\Delta_0/\pi=0.5669329\,\Delta_0,\qquad \ln\gamma= \mathrm C. \ee The energy parameter $2 J_{sd} \langle \chi^2\rangle$ is analogous to $V_0$ in BCS theory.
-In \Eqref{lambdaBCS_} we follow standard notations.
+With the so defined dimensionless coupling constant for the Kondo interaction $\lambda$, we have re-derived the well-known BCS relation between the coupling constant and critical temperature.
+For the sake of comparison, we reproduce the well-known BCS relation for isotropic superconductors equation \cite[Eq.~(40.4)]{LL9} and \cite[Eq.~(34.23)]{AbrGorDzya} \be T_c=\gamma\Delta_0/\pi=0.5669329\,\Delta_0. \ee The energy parameter $2 J_{sd} \langle \chi^2\rangle$ is analogous to $V_0$ in the BCS theory.
 The retardation effects are negligible for $T_c/E_\mathrm{C}\ll1$, i.e. when $\exp(-1/\lambda)\ll1$.
-When $T_c$ is high enough the pseudo-potential of the Coulomb repulsion $\mu^*$ as other pairing mechanisms with different symmetries gives only perturbative corrections to $T_c$ and can be neglected in first approximation.
-In order to calculate the critical temperature using \Eqref{TcBCS_} and to represent the result in standard BCS form we have to calculate an energy parameter
+When $T_c$ is high enough the pseudo-potential of the Coulomb repulsion $\mu^*$ as other pairing mechanisms with different symmetries gives only perturbative corrections to $T_c$ and can be neglected at first approximation.
+To calculate the critical temperature using \Eqref{TcBCS_} and to represent the result in the standard BCS form, we calculate the energy parameter

-This requires numerical integration from the analytical gap anisotropy $\chi_\mathbf{p}$ from \Eqref{chi_analytical_}.
-This definition is similar to the definition of the Euler-Mascheroni constant
+To this end, we use a numerical integration from the analytical gap anisotropy $\chi_\mathbf{p}$ from \Eqref{chi_analytical_}.
+This definition is similar to that of the Euler-Mascheroni constant

 and one can call $E_\mathrm{C}$ Euler-Mascheroni energy.
-Similar mathematics often appears in quantum field theory, for example, $\zeta$-function of some operator $\hat A$ with eigen values $a_n$ and eigenvectors $\vert n\rangle$ \cite[Chap.~3, Sec.~5, Eq.~(5.2)]{Ramond:81}
+We would like to point out that similar mathematics often appears in quantum field theory.